-Currently, the growing GDA2020 state adjustment consists of approximately 946,000 measurements between 127,000 stations, translating into about 109,000 SCIMS marks and making it the largest Jurisdictional Data Archive (JDA) in Australia.
-It was computed with DynAdjust using a phased-adjustment least squares methodology that provides rigorous uncertainty across the entire network (Fraser et al., 2022).
-The GDA2020 state adjustment includes about 114,000 GNSS baselines, 19,600 baselines originating from AUSPOS sessions, 217,000 directions and 225,000 distances.
-AUSPOS is Geoscience Australia's free online Global Positioning System (GPS) processing service (GA, 2022; Janssen and McElroy, 2022).
+Currently, the growing GDA2020 state adjustment consists of approximately 971,000 measurements between 131,000 stations, translating into about 109,000 SCIMS marks and making it the largest Jurisdictional Data Archive (JDA) in Australia.
+It was computed with DynAdjust using a phased-adjustment least squares methodology that provides rigorous uncertainty across the entire network.
+The GDA2020 state adjustment includes about 115,000 GNSS baselines, 19,700 baselines originating from AUSPOS sessions (Geoscience Australia's free online GPS processing service), 223,000 directions and 234,000 distances.